-The Foundation's endowment consists of two individual funds established for a variety of purposes including both donor-restricted endowment funds and funds designated by the board of directors to function as endowments.
+The Foundation's endowment consists of two donor-restricted endowment funds.
 Net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
-Endowment assets, both donor-restricted and board-designated, are reflected as investments on the statement of financial position.
+Endowment assets are reflected as investments held for long-term purposes on the statements of financial position.